 Instruction in the Responsible Conduct of Research

-Applications must include the sponsoring institution’s plan to provide and the candidate's plans for obtaining instruction in the responsible conduct of research, including the rationale, subject matter, appropriateness, format, frequency and duration of instruction.
+Applications must include the sponsoring institution’s plans to provide and the candidate's plans for obtaining instruction in the responsible conduct of research, including the rationale, subject matter, appropriateness, format, frequency and duration of instruction.
 The amount and nature of faculty participation must be described.
 Although the NIH has not established specific curriculum or format requirements for this training, it is suggested that the following topics be covered: conflict of interest, data sharing, responsible authorship, policies for handling misconduct, policies regarding the use of human and animal subjects, and data management.
 Applications without plans for training in responsible conduct of research will be considered incomplete and may be returned without review.
 No award will be made if an application lacks this component.

 Human Subjects Research